cprey/k8svaultauth/README.md

 ## Deploy the pod

 1. use the supplied `simplepod.yaml` which utilizes `volume projection`.
 The token is retrieved and placed into the pod.
+You MUST set your laptop IP in the samplepod.yaml file before continuing or your pod won't be able to contact the Vault server in Docker.
+The sample pod is just the vault client container 🐱

     ```console
     kubectl apply -f simplepod.yaml